 Welcome to the Mabry lab at New Mexico State University!
 We explore questions at the intersection of behavior and ecology, focusing on animal movement and social behavior, with small mammals in the western US as our primary study species.

-June 2015: New papers on dispersal are published - density-dependence dispersal in brush mice (Wojan et al. Ecology) and a review of dispersal, animal personality, and social environment (Wey et al. Current Zoology).
+June 2015: New papers on dispersal are published - density-dependent dispersal in brush mice (Wojan et al. Ecology) and a review of dispersal, animal personality, and social environment (Wey et al. Current Zoology).

 May 2015: Congratulations graduates Kristen (MS) and Maria (BS)!